Death of a Salesman

 BEN: You’ve got a new continent at your doorstep, William.
 Get out of these cities, they’re full of talk and time payments and courts of law.
 Screw on your fists and you can fight for a fortune up there.
 (Act 2)

-The American West is depicted as ripe with opportunity and prosperity, an ideal place to pursue the American Dream.
+The American West is depicted as rife with opportunity and prosperity, an ideal place to pursue the American Dream.
 In a way, it's a much more basic version of the same dream that Willy is following.
 In the West, however, the fight is man vs. man and man vs. nature.

 LINDA: You’re doing well enough, Willy!